A noble and woody timbre and a promissing stage ease.

 Damien Dutilleul - olyrix.com

 Académie de l'Opéra de Paris 2021

-Currently a member of the Académie de l'Opéra national de Paris, Niall Anderson studied at the Royal Academy of Music in London with baritone Glenville Hargreaves and conductor Jonathan Papp.
+A member of the Académie de l'Opéra national de Paris between 2020 and 2022, Niall Anderson previously studied music at the Royal Academy of Music in London with baritone Glenville Hargreaves and vocal coach Jonathan Papp.

-Very comfortable in the oratorio repertoire, he has already performed in Europe and in the UK (Salisbury Cathedral, Wells Cathedral) in Bach's St John Passion, Haydn's Nelson Mass, Mozart's and Brahms' Requiems, Rossini's Petite messe solennelle and Mendelssohn's Elias.
+Very comfortable in the oratorio repertoire, he has been heard in Europe and in the UK (Salisbury Cathedral, Wells Cathedral) in Bach's St John Passion, Haydn's Nelson Mass, Mozart's and Brahms' Requiems, Rossini's Petite messe solennelle, and Mendelssohn's Elias.
 He has also performed a series of Bach Cantatas (in collaboration with the Kohn Foundation) and sung the baritone solo part in Paul Mealor's Symphony No.1 (Passiontide) at its premiere in Wales.

 Niall Anderson has been represented by RSB Artists since 2021.